BIM2SIM/bim2sim/docs/source/big-picture/big-picture.md

   Inputs --> Playground

 ```
-Let's define what each of these elements is and how they work together
+Let's define what each of these elements is and how they work together.

 **Project:**
 A project is the main object in `bim2sim` and brings workflow and plugin